haligonda/haligonda.github.io/_posts/2021-11-28-Open-Research-Questions.md

 categories: [Neuroscience, Misc]
 ---

-*Research Questions I am interested in/confused by.*
+*Research Questions I am interested in/confused by but am not actively researching.*

 ---

 I will try to keep this post up to date as more questions come up or are resolved.
-Last updated: November 28th, 2021.
+I'm really trying to not let perfect be the enemy of good here.
+Last updated: March 23rd, 2021.

 ---
 <br>